aikedejongste/docs.aikedejongste.nl/backups/backups.md

 # Backups

-## zip every directory in the current dir:
+## zip every directory in the current dir

 ```bash
 for d in */; do zip -r "${d%/}.zip" "$d" && rm -r "$d"; done
 ```

-## unzip every directory in the current dir:
+## unzip every directory in the current dir

 ```bash
  .............
 ```